 Entrepreneurs: Tom Armenti

-Fat Shack serves french fries, chicken fingers, mozzarella sticks, onion rings, and jalapeno poppers, all on one sandwich.
+Fat Shack serves sandwiches with chicken fingers, french fries, onion rings, mozzarella sticks, and jalapeno poppers.

 Fat Shack turned into a chain and started first in locations in Colorado and Texas before expanding to Washington.
 On weekends, the restaurant stays open till 4 a.m.